GlaivePro/Ajaxable/README.md

 ### Road to v1

 - Review routes; probably add support for more specific HTTP verbs as alternatives.
+And/or use JSON RPC?
 - Review controller, simplify where possible.
 - Create feature tests for all the requests.
 - Simplify Traits/Ajaxable.